azanebrain/system-setup/README.md

 cd mkdir -p ~/.ssh && ~/.ssh && ssh-keygen -t rsa -C "your_email@example.com" && ssh-add id_rsa

 # Homebrew
 This awesome tool will let you install so much awesome stuff directly from the terminal.

-Follow the instructions to [install Homebrew](http://brew.sh/) (with curl) and [XCode](https://developer.apple.com/xcode/) will be installed.
+Follow the instructions to [install Homebrew](http://brew.sh/) (with curl).

 Follow this up with installing [RVM](https://rvm.io/) because you'll probably need it in the future.